-Feelings Aren't Facts.
-Caring for your feelings in a constructive way requires us to remember that just because an emotion is arising it doesn't mean that a) it's accurate to the here-and-now event, and b) meant to be acted on immediately if it is.
-As this wise AA slogan tells us, just because we are having very strong feelings post-election--angry, numb, fearful and anxious--doesn't mean that our family members are the cause of our feelings.
-Nor does making them the bullseye for our emotions solve the problem.
-We may feel momentarily better to yell or attack--the "bad" have been punished or corrected--but in the end relationships are strained and the strategy of change through fear-based communication gets reinforced.
+Caring for your feelings in a constructive way requires us to remember that just because we feel an emotion, doesn't mean that a) it's appropriate based on current facts or b) meant to be acted on immediately.
+As the wise AA slogan tells us, just because we are having very strong feelings post-election--angry, numb, fearful or anxious--doesn't mean that our family members are the cause of our feelings.
+Nor does it make them an appropriate bullseye for our emotions.
+It may feel momentarily better to yell or attack--and may give us the feeling that the "bad" have been punished or corrected--but in the end, relationships are strained and we reinforce fear-based communication.

-Ways to redirect from inflaming anger and anxiety:
+Ways to redirect from inflaming anger and anxiousness:

 - Stand up and walk to the bathroom and put cold water on your face and back of your neck.
-That helps the brain re-regulate and shift out of a stress response.
+This helps the brain re-regulate and shift out of a stress response.

 - Turn to a relative beside you and ask them a question about a topic of mutual interest.

-- Look at someone in the room with whom you do feel understood and make eye contact with him or her.
-Research shows that making eye contact helps decrease anxiety and increase a feeling of being connected and safe.
+- Look at someone in the room with whom you connect and make eye contact with him or her.
+Research shows that making eye contact helps decrease anxiety and increases feelings of being connected and safe.

-The key to successfully navigating our communication this holiday season is to stay aware of our emotions, protect them from being enflamed by others, wait to act on them until you understand them better, and communicate important information only when you're calm and the listener is open to hearing what you have to say.
+The key to successfully navigating our communication this holiday season is to stay aware of our emotions.
+Protect your emotions from being inflamed by others, wait to act on them until you understand them better, and then communicate important information when you're calm and the listener is open to hearing what you have to say.
 The rest of the time, stay focused on the aspects of the holiday gathering that are meaningful to you and ignore the rest!